skillrepos/copilot-dd/codespace-labs.md

 gh auth login --web
 ```

 4. Follow the prompts.
 You'll get a one-time activation code that you should copy and then paste in the browser when prompted.
 (If you happen to get a message about an issue with GITHUB_TOKEN, you can use the command *export GITHUB_TOKEN=* to clear that.)
-You'll need to click on the "Authorize" button on the next screen after this to complete the process.
+You'll need to click on the "Authorize GitHub" button on the next screen and then confirm your signin after this to complete the process.
 ```
 export GITHUB_TOKEN=
 ```